postnl/postnl-magento2/README.md

 Flush the cache using the following command.
 - php bin/magento cache:flush

-Update the Magento 2 enviroment using the following command
+Update the Magento 2 environment using the following command
 - php bin/magento setup:upgrade

-Re-index the Magento 2 enviroment using the following command
+Re-index the Magento 2 environment using the following command
 - php bin/magento indexer:reindex

-The installation on your Staging Enviroment is now finished
+The installation on your Staging Environment is now finished

 ## User and Configuration Manual
 https://tig.zendesk.com/knowledge/articles/115001935267